hirmeos/orcid-client-php-oe/README.md

 # Open Edition Orcid Member API PHP Client

-You'll need working Orcid Member Api Credrentials in order to connect to the API which you can obtain at https://orcid.org/ Make sure they are defined in src/OrcidConfiguration.php as "CLIENT_ID" and "CLIENT_SECRET" .
+You'll need working Orcid Member Api Credrentials in order to connect to the API which you can obtain at https://orcid.org/
-The endpoints defined in this configuration file are those of the Orcid Api sandbox environnment.

 ### Installation